PayneLab/covid19pandas/README.md

 Our [tutorials](https://github.com/PayneLab/covid19pandas/tree/master/docs) show you how to create plots like the one below.
 Using our built-in functions, you can create many plot types in just two to five function calls.

 ![Plot_demo](https://raw.githubusercontent.com/PayneLab/covid19pandas/master/docs/images/covid19pandas_twinx_plot.png)

+### Data sources
+This package provides access to data from the following sources:
+- Our World in Data, through the authors listed on their website (https://github.com/owid/covid-19-data/tree/master/public/data), and licensed under the Creative Commons BY License (4.0)
+- The COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (https://github.com/CSSEGISandData/COVID-19)
+- The COVID Tracking Project (https://covidtracking.com/)
+- The New York Times (https://github.com/nytimes/covid-19-data)